dszvivian/githubsearchtool/readme.md

 - [ ] Priortizing files
     (ie: To reduce Api calls we have to priortize
     which file content to serve LLLm to generate documentation)
-- [ ] Serating Different logics into Different Functions
+- [ ] Seperating Different logics into Different Functions
 - [ ] Error Handling
     - [ ] Repo Not Found
     - [ ] Private Repo